Jean Baptiste Louis Pierre: Career

-In 1864 he founded the Saigon Zoo and Botanical Gardens, which he directed until 1877, after which he returned to Paris where he lived at 63 rue Monge, close to the Paris Herbarium.
-In 1883 he moved to Charenton, then to Villeneuve-Saint-Georges, then (circa 1893) to Saint-Mandé, and finally to 18 rue Cuvier in Paris, where he lived until his death.
+In 1864 he founded the Saigon Zoo and Botanical Gardens, which he directed until 1877.
+Afterward, he returned to Paris and lived at 63 rue Monge, near the Paris Herbarium.
+In 1883, he moved to Charenton, then to Villeneuve-Saint-Georges, then (circa 1893) to Saint-Mandé.
+Finally, he settled at 18 rue Cuvier in Paris, where he resided until his death.

 Pierre made many scientific explorations in tropical Asia.
 His publications include the Flore forestière de la Cochinchine (1880-1907), an article "Sur les plantes à caoutchouc de l'Indochine" (Revue des cultures coloniales, 1903) and the section on Sapotaceae in the Notes botaniques (1890-1891).

 Several genera have been named in Pierre's honor: in 1907, Heinrich Gustav Adolf Engler (1844-1930) named Pierreodendron of the family Simaroubaceae, and in 1909, Pierrina of the family Scytopetalaceae. in 1912, Gustave Henri Bonati (1873-1927) named Pierranthus of the family Linderniaceae, and in 1891, Henry Fletcher Hance (1827-1886) named Pierrea of the family Flacourtiaceae (now listed as a synonym of Hopea Roxb.).

 In 1933, a bust in his honor was dedicated in the Saigon Zoo and Botanical Gardens.